 Manipal has adapted to the circumstances presented to it.
 The MAHE administration has been proactive in its arrangements for the influx of students.

-Social distancing markers and hands-free sanitising stations have been installed.
+Social distancing markers and hands-free sanitising stations have been installed since January.

-When you arrive on campus, you will have to report at NLH to either submit your negative Covid test or get a test done.
+When you arrive on campus, you will have to report at NLH to either submit your vaccination certificate and negative Covid test or get a test done if symptomatic.
 The validity of a negative covid test report is 72 hours.
+Students arriving with a negative RT-PCR but without a single dose of vaccination will be quarantined till they receive the vaccination.

 Currently, RT-PCR testing takes place from 9 am to 5 pm and clearance cards are being given at all times.
 It’s worth noting here that the RT-PCR validity centre should be least crowded earlier in the day, so it makes sense to reach campus then.
 On arrival, you can leave your bags for sanitisation.

-For verification, you’ll be asked to submit a passport-sized photograph, the consent form, and your negative RT-PCR test result.
+For verification, you’ll be asked to submit a passport-sized photograph, vaccination certificate and your negative RT-PCR test result.
 If you don’t have a printout of the result, you can email it to them while getting your Clearance Card.
 Then, a doctor will stamp and verify the issued card, and you’ll be done with the verification process.

 Taxis will not be allowed on campus, but if you’re in your own vehicle, you can drive from the Main Gate to your Hostel.
 Note that the KC gate isn’t open, but cars can leave from the Main Gate and the gate near VGT.
 A bus can be availed to move to the hostel blocks.